Polynesian tattoo symbols for pain and adversities

 Fa'atigipusa, which can be translated as "like a burning pain" from Samoan, is a symbol often used to symbolize pain and sorrow.

-Its origin is not totally clear and some consider it as a simplified representation of sea urchin's spines, which break and remain trapped under the skin, and whose pain remains even after the spines have been removed.
+One theory considers it a simplified representation of sea urchin's spines, which break and remain trapped under the skin, leaving a lasting pain even after they've been removed.

-A different version, which we tend to consider more likely, regards the symbol as a broken fa'anufe motif, a Samoan symbol used to represent people.
+A more likely version regards the symbol as a broken fa'anufe motif, a Samoan symbol used to represent people:

 Samoan symbol for people